Brewers become first MLB team to clinch playoff spot this season

 Plenty of others also have contributed.

 Brice Turang was the NL player of the month in August.
 Isaac Collins entered Saturday with a .372 on-base percentage as a 28-year-old rookie.
 William Contreras has surged since the All-Star Game and remains one of the game’s top-hitting catchers.
-Rookie Caleb Durbin, one of the players acquired in the Williams trade, has solidified Milwaukee’s third-base situation.
+Jackson Chourio has continued to emerge as one of baseball's brightest young stars.
+And rookie Caleb Durbin, one of the players acquired in the Williams trade, has solidified Milwaukee’s third-base situation.

 Freddy Peralta had a string of 30 straight scoreless innings.
 Yelich is on pace for a 30-homer, 100-RBI season.
 Brandon Woodruff made a successful return from the shoulder injury that sidelined the two-time All-Star pitcher for the entire 2024 season.
 Jacob Misiorowski, one of the game’s hardest throwers, made enough of an impression to earn an All-Star Game appearance after getting called up in mid-June.
 All-Star closer Trevor Megill and setup man Abner Uribe form one of the majors’ best bullpen duos.

-The plan has worked better than just about anyone outside of Milwaukee’s locker room could have expected.
+The plan has worked better than just about anyone outside Milwaukee’s locker room could have expected.

-“We’re not built like some of these championship teams are built,” Murphy said.
-“I can mention budgets if you want to.
-That oftentimes indicates superstar players.
-We’re not built like the Phillies.
-We’re not built like the Mets.
-We’re not built like even the Cubs.
-We’re not built like that.
-We’re built with a bunch of guys who want to go out and play with that ‘win tonight’ attitude.”
+“For these guys to pull it together and compete like that is special beyond belief,” Murphy said.
+“I can only tell you that’s just who they are, you know what I mean?
+They want to compete.”

 AP MLB: https://apnews.com/MLB